Boaz Yakin

-Boaz Yakin (בועז יכין, born June 20, 1965) is an Israeli-American filmmaker based in New York City.
+Boaz Yakin (בועז יכין; born June 20, 1965) is an American filmmaker based in New York City.
 He has written screenplays to films like The Rookie, Fresh, A Price Above Rubies, Prince of Persia: The Sands of Time, and Now You See Me, and has directed the 2000 sports drama Remember the Titans and the 2012 Jason Statham action film Safe.
 As a producer he has collaborated frequently with filmmaker Eli Roth and served as executive producer for the first two entries in the Hostel franchise.

 Early life

 Yakin was born in New York City.
 Both his parents are Israeli-born, and met in Paris while studying miming with Marcel Marceau.
 His father's family are of Syrian Jewish and Egyptian Jewish descent, and his mother's family is of Ashkenazi Polish Jewish descent.

 He attended the Bronx High School of Science, where he was classmates in 1983 with actor Jon Cryer.
 He studied filmmaking at City College of New York then at New York University and made his first deal for a screenplay at age 19.